harish-nagarro/BlogApp-using-angular/README.md

 ## User login details
 ### App Hosted [link](https://blog314.herokuapp.com/ ).
 **name/password:**  author 1/author 1, author 2/author 2.
-Logib users have some additional features like adding new post, favourite blogs etc.
+Login users have some additional features like adding new post, favourite blogs etc.

 ## How to start this app
 Run `npm install` for installing packages and `npm start` will start json server, angular app.